top of page

 The old chain driven auto pilot motor is getting removed and replaced with a new Raymarine.
 See below left.
 All the instruments were removed in the cockpit, as they were attached to the boat with painted plywood.
 After cutting out the plywood and re-fiber glassing the entire area, new holes will be drilled to replace the wind/depth/speed displays and add the STY7001+ Raymarine autopilot display.
 On the right is the new windlass circuit breaker, house batteries, generator starter battery and engine starter battery selector switch.

 Grandpa, Bill Mather, came down from Reno, NV to lend a helping hand on some projects.
-He helped scrap out all the old 3M 5200 from the toe rail and re-caulked it with the 3M fast cure, 4000UV in addition he lifeline stantions were re-bedded.
-Working from coffee to Cabernet every day.
-(The wine cellar lost a few friends) I think dad's most memorable event was my dive into and through the bilge.
-I could only think of the movie, Shawshank Redemtion.
+He helped scrap out all the old 3M 5200 from the toe rail and re-caulked it with the 3M fast cure, 4000UV in addition the lifeline stantions were re-bedded.
+I think dad's most memorable event was my dive into and through the bilge.
+I could only think of the movie, Shawshank Redemption.
 The bilge is a foul place.
 Dad and I removed two dead diesel hoses that should have left the boat years ago.
 When I emerged from below, every bit of clothing went into a garbage bag and into the dumpster with the decomposing diesel hoses.
-When I drove Dad back to LAX he said that the next time he visits the boat it better be near palm trees and margaritas.
+When I drove Dad back to LAX he said that the next time he visits the boat it better be near palm trees and blue seas.
 I promised him that I would make that happen.

-I replaced the original windlass, which was nonoperational with a new Lewmar.
+The original windlass, which was nonoperational, was replaced with a new Lewmar.
 Carrying 300' of chain, we needed a solid, reliable windlass.
 Above left, Jim is removing the large, heavy old one.

 It is now October, and we are getting closer to our departure date.
-Once again it was, "Shawshank Redemtion" time.
+Once again, it was, "Shawshank Redemtion" time.
 I had to tunnel through the bilge to remove the last four remaining diesel hoses.
 The hoses were first class, but they had a fire resistant sleeve that had seen too much time in the sludge of the bilge.
 They had turned into a sticky goo and really smelled.
 I will have to go into the bilge once more to install two ABS pipes that I will run the new diesel hoses through.
 There are two "hose runs" up and off the floor, on either side of the bilge, this will keep them clean and they will last longer.
 When the previous owner replaced the originals, they went the easy way and just wire tied them and threw them on the bilge floor.
 Now that most of the chaos is out of the bilge, it is slightly easier to work in there.
-The bilge is just big enough to lie down flat, I can roll over onto my back, but I have to go in with my arms forward, above my head as there is not enough room to reposition yourself once your in.
-There is about 28 years worth of previous owners pet hairs and workmen detritus, with the added luxury of fiberglass slivers and the odor of diesel and sludge.
-(I spilled the diesel.)
+The bilge is just big enough to lie down flat, I can roll over onto my back, but I have to go in with my arms forward, above my head as there is not enough room to reposition yourself once you're in.
+There is about 28 years' worth of previous owner's pet hairs and workmen detritus, with the added luxury of fiberglass slivers and the odor of diesel and sludge.
 Good thing we still had some of Drake's old diapers on board, those things wipe up and absorb anything.
-Well I think you understand that it is not the most pleasant place.
+You can now appreciate that it is not the most pleasant place.
 On the same day I also went below the water line and up about 60+ feet above it.
 I climbed the main mast and lubricated the top roller for the roller furling main.
-(I know I'll feel this tomorrow)

 A new fiberglass hose connection for the engine exhaust was installed, replacing the galvanized steel.
-The stainless steel all thread still has not arrived so the windlass project is on hold.
-My sail-maker is off to Florida for vacation, so replacing the vertical battens in the main and getting a quote to replace it, has been postponed.
-The rigger, who will swage new terminals and insulators on my one stainless-steel back-stay has not returned my call.
+The stainless steel all thread still has not arrived, so the windlass project is on hold.
+The sailmaker is off to Florida for vacation, so replacing the vertical battens in the main and getting a quote to replace it, has been postponed.
+The rigger, who will swage new terminals and insulators on the stainless-steel backstay has not returned my call.
 I hope there is better progress next week.
 It seems one step forward and two back!

-Also in the bilge I found the old shunt, on the right.
+In the bilge I found the old shunt, on the right.
 A shunt tells the Xantrex inverter/charger exactly where the batteries are in terms of charge.
-The Xantrex can then tell us all kinds of great things like:
+The Xantrex can then tell us:

 -How many hours of power we have left at this rate of consumption.